brismith66/run_analysis/README.md

 CODEBOOK.md -- describes the data in the resulting file

-# Usage
+## Usage

 run_analysis() runs following steps:

-Merges the training and the test sets to create one data set.
+1. Merges the training and test datasets
-Extracts only the measurements on the mean and standard deviation for each measurement.
-Uses descriptive activity names to name the activities in the data set Appropriately labels the data set with descriptive variable names.
-From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.
+2. The file UCI HAR Dataset/features.txt is a list of the columns in the datasets.
+The names of the columns in the resulting dataset will have these descriptive names.
+The dataset will include only measurements whose name includes "mean" or "std"
+3. The activity encoded in the field "Activity" is mapped to a field "Activity_Name," whose values come from the file UCI HAR Dataset/activity_labels.
+4. The mean of each column is calculated.
+5. The resulting table is written with name output.txt